wp-plugins/wp-featured-menus/readme.txt

 == Screenshots ==

-1. The checkbox in the Publish box on the Post editing page
+1. The Featured Menus meta box when you *do not* have any Menus created in WordPress.

+2. The Featured Menus meta box when you *do* have Menus created in WordPress.

 == Changelog ==